 Earned a bachelor’s degree in social services at Central Washington University and a web design certificate from the Art Institute.
-Works as an executive director of the self-advocacy organization Allies in Advocacy, an organization fighting for the civil and equal rights of people with intellectual and developmental disabilities.
-Member of Self Advocates in Leadership, PAS-Port 4 Change, and the University Centers for Excellence in Developmental Disabilities Consumer Advisory Council, and a co-chair of the Community Advocacy Coalition.
+Works as an independent living coordinator for the Center for Independence in Marysville, and was awarded advocate of the year in 2017.
+Facilitates social and support groups in Bellingham, Burlington, and Marysville.
+Is President of the Allies in Advocacy Organization and member of Self Advocates in Leadership, PAS-Port 4 Change, and the University Centers for Excellence in Developmental Disabilities Consumer Advisory Council.

 Spinal cord injury, C4 Quadriplegia

 Studied computer programming.
 Is a husband, father, and the founder of C4 Consulting.
 Is a columnist for New Mobility and writes the column “Todd Against the Machine”